CSCfi/csc-user-guide/docs/apps/gromacs.md

 ### Visualizing trajectories and graphs

-In addition to the `view` tool of Gromacs (not available at CSC), trajectory files can be visualized with the following programs:
+In addition to the `view` tool of GROMACS (not available at CSC), trajectory files can be visualized with the following programs:

 - [VMD](vmd.md) visualization program for large biomolecular systems
-- [Grace](grace.md) plotting data produced with Gromacs tools
+- [Grace](grace.md) plotting data produced with GROMACS tools
 - [PyMOL](https://pymol.org/2/) molecular modeling system (not available at CSC)

 !!! warning "Note"
-    Please don't run visualization or heavy Gromacs tool scripts on the login node (see [usage policy for details](../../computing/usage-policy)).
+    Please don't run visualization or heavy GROMACS tool scripts on the login node (see [usage policy for details](../../computing/usage-policy)).
     You can run the tools in the [interactive partition](../computing/running/interactive-usage.md) by prepending your `gmx_mpi` command with `orterun -n 1`, e.g.: